Mercy Thompson Series

 When he asked if he could play with her, in that damned superior accent of his, she'd finally had enough.

 "What do you want?" she grumbled, finally meeting his eyes.
-He was watching her with a carefully blank expression, his green eyes level.
-Michelle grudgingly admitted he wasn't bad looking, his short, blonde hair shiny and such a contrast to his wolf's coat.
+He was watching her with a carefully blank expression, his clear, bright blue eyes level.
+Michelle grudgingly admitted he wasn't bad looking, his short, blonde hair shiny, and such a contrast to his wolf's coat.

 He had high cheekbones, a strong nose, with a slight shadow darkening his jaw line.
 His choice of clothing was a pair of khaki slacks and a blue long-sleeved t-shirt, giving him a rugged, sporty appearance.
 A pair of brown loafers completed the outfit.